Amasirat/Obsidian/Javascript.md

 * The programs in javascript are called scripts.

-* These scripts can run by any device that has a [Javascript engine](https://en.wikipedia.org/wiki/JavaScript_engine)
+* These scripts can be run by any device that has a [Javascript engine](https://en.wikipedia.org/wiki/JavaScript_engine)

 * Most browsers have an embedded engine called a JavaScript virtual machine.
 Chrome, Opera, and Edge have [V8], while Firefox has [SpiderMonkey].